abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 ## Scaling the application

-Now that our `App.js` is expanding, it's time to start separating our concerns.
-We want the main `App.js` component to be an overview of the application, and we can have a separate component that will get all of our data and display it.
+Now that our `App.jsx` is expanding, it's time to start separating our concerns.
+We want the main `App.jsx` component to be an overview of the application, and we can have a separate component that will get all of our data and display it.

-57. In the `src` folder, create a file called `AllCharacters.js`
+57. In the `src` folder, create a file called `AllCharacters.jsx`

-58. In `AllCharacters.js` import `useState` and `useEffect`:
+58. In `AllCharacters.jsx` import `useState` and `useEffect`:

 ```jsx
 import React, { useState, useEffect } from `react`;